landelare/ue5coro/Docs/Coroutine.md

 hidden pin(s) might appear on the node graph, but this is harmless and does not affect behavior as long as these pins remain disconnected.
 If desired, affected nodes may be recreated to fix their visuals.

+More documentation can be found [below](#fvoidcoroutine-1).

+### TManualCoroutine

+TManualCoroutine cannot be returned from a coroutine.
+It is default constructible, and automatically starts its own coroutine, which is then controlled manually by calling SetResult, TrySetResult, or Cancel on the handle.

+Detailed documentation can be found [below](#tmanualcoroutinet).

 ## Result types